Kiali helps you define, validate, and observe the connections and microservices of your Istio service mesh.

 Kiali comes with default dashboards for several runtimes, including Go, Node.js, Spring Boot, Thorntail, and Vert.x.

 These dashboards are simple Kubernetes resources, so you can use your favorite tool to create, modify or delete them.
-As they are defined as plain yaml or json files, it’s a perfect fit for keeping under source control like GIT, track changes, share, etc.
+As they are defined as plain YAML or JSON files, so it’s easy to keep them in source control like Git, track their changes, and share them.

 Check out the documentation page to learn more about it.